Skip to content

 Employee Stock Ownership Plans (ESOPs)

 The most common structure for broad-based employee ownership in the U.S. is the employee stock ownership plan (ESOP).
-Approximately 6,500 U.S. companies have an ESOP, and approximately 14 million U.S. workers are ESOP participants, (see Employee Ownership by the Numbers).
+Approximately 6,500 U.S. companies have an ESOP, and approximately 14 million U.S. workers are ESOP participants (see Employee Ownership by the Numbers).

 An ESOP is a type of retirement plan, similar to a 401(k) plan, that invests primarily in company stock and holds its assets in a trust for employees.
 An ESOP may own 100% of a company’s stock, or it may own only a small percentage.
 ESOP participants (employees) accrue shares in the plan over time, and are paid out by having their shares bought back, typically after they leave the company.

-ESOPs are often created in the process of selling a business, as an ESOP can buy a departing owner’s shares in pre-tax dollars on terms that are highly favorable to the owner, the employees, and the business itself.
+ESOPs are often created in the process of selling a business, as an ESOP can buy a departing owner’s shares in pre-tax dollars on terms that are favorable to the owner, the employees, and the business itself.
 Selling owners can sell any portion of their stock to the ESOP, and they can defer tax on the gain from the sale if certain requirements are met.
 Congress created incentives for ESOP to borrow money (“leveraged ESOPs”), allowing them to purchase more shares than they otherwise would be able to.
 Nonleveraged ESOP transactions tend to be smaller and have lower transaction costs.
 Companies also can use ESOPs simply as a way to reward and engage employees even if there is not a selling owner.

 To learn more about how to use an ESOP for business transition, see Using an ESOP for Business Transition.
+To help decide if your company is a candidate for an ESOP, see our ESOP Pre-Feasibility Toolkit, which includes a tax-advantage calculator.

 Equity Compensation Plans